googleapis/google-cloud-dotnet/apis/Google.Cloud.Diagnostics.AspNetCore/docs/index.md

 # Getting started

-## Initializing Google Diagnostics

-The easiest way to initialize Google Diagnostics services is using the `UseGoogleDiagnostics` extentension method on `IWebHostBuilder`.
+The easiest way to configure Google Cloud Diagnostics is using the `AddGoogleDiagnosticsForAspNetCore` overloaded extension method on `IServiceCollection`.
-This configures Logging, Tracing and Error Reporting middleware.
+This configures the Logging, Tracing and Error Reporting components, including neccesarry middlewares.

-If your application is runnng on Google App Engine, Google Kubernetes Engine, Google Cloud Run or Google Compute Engine, you don't need to provide a value for `ProjectId`, `Service` and `Version` since they can be automatically obtained by the `UseGoogleDiagnostics` method as far as they make sense for the environment.
+If your application is running on Google App Engine, Google Kubernetes Engine, Google Cloud Run or Google Compute Engine, you don't need to provide a value for `ProjectId`, `Service` and `Version` since they can be automatically obtained by the `AddGoogleDiagnosticsForAspNetCore` methods as far as they make sense for the environment.
 (Not every environment has the concept of a "service" or "version".)
 The values used will be the ones associated with the running application.

 If your application is running outside of GCP, including when it runs locally, then you'll need to provide the `ProjectId` of the Google Cloud Project in which to store the diagnostic information as well as the `Service` and `Version` with which to identify your application.

-{{sample:Diagnostics.UseGoogleDiagnostics}}
+{{sample:Diagnostics.Configure}}

-You can still initialize the separate components using the extension methods below.
+You can still initialize the separate components using the extension methods described below.
 This can be useful if you only need to use some of the observability components.

-Optional parameters on `UseGoogleDiagnostics` are also available to specify options for each of the components (logging, tracing and error reporting).
-This is typically useful for diagnosing problems, as described below.
+Optional parameters on `AddGoogleDiagnosticsForAspNetCore` are also available to specify options for each of the components (logging, tracing and error reporting).

 # Error Reporting